Co-Founders, Jen Ryle and Samantha Chandler

 Jen arrived in Olympia 10 years ago, after a lifetime of performing and loving music, children’s literature and theater.
 She studied music and drama in high school and her early college years in Seattle.
 Over the years, she has gained experience directing, acting, singing and supporting local performing arts groups.

 During her first 6 years in Olympia, you would have found her busily volunteering at Lincoln Elementary as the choir director and creating performance opportunities for many different classes of children.
 Jen is indebted to Lincoln and grateful for the opportunities she had there to perform, direct, adapt children’s stories into short plays, to make music and work with children.
 Lincoln provided a place for her to grow as a parent, an artist and a person.

 Jen is OFT’s co-founder and Artistic Director.
 She also works behind the scenes as the production manager for every show in addition to assisting with props, scenic painting and costumes when needed.
-For OFT Jen has directed Alice’s Adventures in Wonderland, The Giver, Rapunzel, The BFG, Winnie the Pooh, If You Give a Mouse a Cookie, and all three of OFT’s all youth productions including; The Best Christmas Pageant Ever, Alice’s Adventures in Wonderland, The Phantom Tollbooth, and Go, Dog.
-Go!
+For OFT Jen has directed; Alice’s Adventures in Wonderland, The Giver, Rapunzel, The BFG, Winnie the Pooh, If You Give a Mouse a Cookie, and Go, Dog.
+Go!, and three of OFT’s all youth productions including; The Best Christmas Pageant Ever, Alice’s Adventures in Wonderland, The Phantom Tollbooth.

 Jen is living her dream, watching OFT as it grows and flourishes.
 She looks forward to expanding OFT’s educational offerings in our school break camps and creative classes for all ages.
 She feels so lucky to work with amazing people; actors, designers, technicians, volunteers, sponsors, OFTeens and interns who are passionate about sharing the magic of theater with families and our community.